The "Old World Word - Angho", Meant "Choking", like "Choking Yourself" or Anxiety. If You Have Anxiety, Let Yourself Go!

 Pulling away from this vivid, and maybe all to familiar idea, we stop and we say to ourselves.
 Let's think this through another way!

 - Things to fear because they are animate, concrete, real, something that has hurt me in the past; an actual stated threat.
-"Meet me after school."
-"Should I drive the car, I have been drinking."
 "That siren is meant for me.
 I must stop."

-The process of observing the former examples involves the cerebral cortex involving the eyes, amygdala and occiptal lobe -- where visual processing takes place.
+The process of observing the former examples involves the cerebral cortex involving the eyes, amygdala and occipital lobe -- where visual processing takes place.